Discover the secret facts of Machu Picchu.

-Machu Picchu is undoubtedly the most important tourist destination in South America.
-Around 3000 people arrive in Peru every day to visit this ancient Inca Citadel.
-However, there are still many questions about Machu Picchu nowadays.
-Please, find below the most interesting facts about Machu Picchu.
+Are you planning a visit to Machu Picchu, or simply curious about this World Wonder?
+How much do you know about it?
+Either way, there's no doubt Machu Picchu is the most important tourist destination in South America.
+Around 3000 people arrive in Peru every day to visit this ancient Inca Citadel and UNESCO World Heritage Site.
+However, there are still many unanswered questions about Machu Picchu.

-• Machu Picchu was built by Inca Pachacuti
+1. Machu Picchu was built by Inca "Pachacuti"

 Peruvian culture started somewhere around 5000 B.C.
 In the north of Lima, Caral is one of the oldest civilizations in Peru; they lived in the desert and survived trading with their neighbors while Mesopotamia, Egypt, China, and India were developing.